stepney141/ndless-docker/README.md

 # Ndless-docker

-A Docker image for [Ndless SDK](https://github.com/ndless-nspire/Ndless/), the toolchain to develop C and assembly programs for the TI-Nspire graphing calculator.
+A Dockerfile for [Ndless SDK](https://github.com/ndless-nspire/Ndless/), the toolchain to develop C and assembly programs for the TI-Nspire graphing calculator.
 [Firebird Emu](https://github.com/nspire-emus/firebird) is not supported in this repository so far.

 ## Why docker?